 Of course, constant monitoring can be a problem.

 However, those will set you back $30 or more for the spying app.
-I've found a spying app that's free and works on up to five phones, so you can keep tabs on all your kids or grandkids.
+I've found one that's free and works on up to five phones, so you can keep tabs on all your kids or grandkids.

 The free app is called Phone Tracker from Spy Phone Labs, and it gives you detailed information about any phone or tablet you put it on.
 We have a link for you to download it at the end of this post.